Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 Wow, San Francisco and Fresno are pretty small compared to those other cities!

+Our visualization has a couple problems:

-Note!
-The areas represented by the circle's radius do not accurately represent the population since the area of a circle is πr^2.
+**Problem!** The areas represented by the circle's radius do not accurately represent the population since the area of a circle is `πr^2`.
 Where our drawing represents the diameter of the population.
+You could take of this with some more math!

-NOTE! to scale and position our elements we need to know the max values and minimum values represented in our data.
+**Problem!** to scale and position our elements we need to know the max values and minimum values represented in our data.

-NOTE!
-Setting the color for each country was a little awkward.
+**Problem!** Setting the color for each country was a little awkward.

-While we could solve these problems on our own, you did this earlier in class, D3 is a library that was built to solve these problems!
+While you could solve these problems on our own, you did this earlier, D3 is a library that was built to solve these problems!
 It has all of the tools we need to handle these problems.

+## Challenges

+Try these challenges to test your knowledge.

+**Challenge 1:** Add your home city to the data list in the cities.csv.
+Be sure to separate each value with a comma!
+Remember this is a CSV file you need to format it correctly!

+For the x and y values you can use anything.
+Depending on the values you use it's possible your city could fall outside the boundaries of the SVG document!

+**Challenge 2:**

+Style the SVG document.
+Give it a background color.